CLSherrod/clsherrod.github.io/_drafts/review/2010/2010-11-01-expert-set-standard.md

 Be the person that people compare to.
 Do your best and provide an experience that everyone else strives for.

 Set the standard.
 That's an expert.
-That's something you can build a brand on.</p>
+That's something you can build a brand on.